o2r-project/erc-spec/docs/spec/index.md

 ### License metadata

-The file `erc.yml` MUST contain a first level node `licenses` with licensing information for the code, data, and text contained.
+The file `erc.yml` MUST contain a first level node `licenses` with licensing information for contained artefacts.
-Each of these three have distinct requirements, hence different licenses need to be applied.
+Each of these artefacts, e.g. code or data, have distinct requirements so it must be possible to apply different licenses.

 The node `licenses` MUST have five child nodes: `text`, `data`, `code`, `ui_bindings`, and `metadata`.

 !!! note
-    There is currently no mechanism to define the licenses of the used libraries, as manual creation would be tedious.
+    There is currently no mechanism to define the licenses of all the used libraries and software in a structured format.
+    Manual creation would be tedious.
-    Tools for automatic creation of ERC may add such detailed licensing information and define additional metadata.
+    Tools for automatic creation of ERC may add such detailed licensing information and define additional metadata elements.

-The content of each of these child nodes MUST have one of the following values:
+The content of each of these child nodes MUST be a string with one of the following contents:

-- text string with license identifier or license text.
-This SHOULD be a standardized identifier of an existing license as defined by the [Open Definition Licenses Service](http://licenses.opendefinition.org/), or
+- _license identifier_ as defined by the [Open Definition Licenses Service](http://licenses.opendefinition.org/)
-- a dictionary of all files or directories and their respective license, each of the values following the previous statement.
-The node values are the file paths relative to the base directory.
+- _name of file_ with either documentation on licensing or a full license text

-!!! tip "Example for global licenses"
+!!! tip "Example for common licenses"
     ```yml
-        ---
     id: b9b0099e-9f8d-4a33-8acf-cb0c062efaec
     spec_version: 1
     licenses: